 At Sacred Heart we are fortunate to have a dedicated and experienced group of teachers and support staff, led by our Principal who also has daily teaching contact with our junior classes.

-We have a strong and well-functioning Board of Trustees who work closely with our Principal to ensure that the needs of our children are at the center of every decision.
+We have a strong and well-functioning Board of Trustees who work closely with our Principal to ensure that the needs of our children are at the centre of every decision.

 Our children have a voice in everything we do, assisted by our Student Council.
 Representatives on the Student Council are voted in by their classmates every year, and are encouraged to suggest new ideas, ask questions and lead initiatives to improve the school.

 Sacred Heart has a strong tradition of valuing people.
 We are recognised for our high-quality learning within an engaging and caring environment.
 Our students are celebrated and nurtured, and our families feel welcome and connected.